 Bedbugs were once thought to be eradicated from developed countries.
-Due to the ban of synthetic pesticide DDT, however, bedbugs have been making a big comeback in urban centers of the United States and Europe.
-These insects feed on the blood of any warm-blooded creature, and prefer to dine at dawn, when they are undetectable.
+Due to the ban of the synthetic pesticide DDT, however, bedbugs have been making a big comeback in urban centers of the United States and Europe.
+These insects feed on the blood of any warm-blooded creature and prefer to dine at dawn when they are undetectable.
 Bedbugs infestations are difficult to treat, but these insects do have some natural enemies.

 Masked Bedbug Hunters